The Old Paper Mill

 - Highchair

-- Linen & towels provided
+- Linen & towels providedHypoallergenic duvets and pillows are provided.

-- Open fire/ Woodburning stoveInitial supply of logs provided.
+- Open fire/Woodburning stoveInitial supply of logs provided.

 - Outside space